SnowflakePowered/winfsp-rs/README.md

 ```

 ### Debugging
 Debug output can be enabled with the `debug` feature.
+Debug output will be written to standard output,
-Debug output is not currently configurable at runtime.
+and redirection of output is not configurable at this time.
 ```toml
 [dependencies.winfsp]
 features = ["debug"]